 II.
+Observational Skills:

-Observational Skills: Students require the functional use of vision, hearing and somatic sensations.
-A student must be able to observe lectures. lecture, and laboratory demonstrations, and observe microscopic studies of tissues.
+functional use of vision, hearing and somatic sensations.
+A student must be able to observe lectures, lecture, and laboratory demonstrations, and observe microscopic studies of tissues.
 The student must be able to observe a patient accurately, observe digital and waveform readings, and other graphic images to determine a patient's/client's condition.
-Integral to the observation process is the functional uses
+Integral to the observation process is the functional uses of the senses and adequate motor capability to conduct assessment activities.
+[See related examples for General